zephyrproject-rtos/zephyr/samples/subsys/video/tcpserversink/README.rst

 Building and Running
 ********************

-For :ref:`mimxrt1064_evk`, build this sample application with the following commands:
+For :ref:`mimxrt1064_evk`, the sample can be built with the following command.
+If a mt9m114 camera shield is missing, video software generator will be used instead.

 .. zephyr-app-commands::
    :zephyr-app: samples/subsys/video/tcpserversink
    :board: mimxrt1064_evk
-   :shield: dvp_fpc24_mt9m114
+   :shield: [dvp_fpc24_mt9m114]
    :goals: build
    :compact: